xiaoye-hua/OpenManus/docs/components/README.md

 ### Prompt Examples and Evolution

 The [Prompt Examples and Evolution](./prompt_examples.md) document provides detailed examples of prompts used in different scenarios in OpenManus and discusses how these prompts evolve throughout the execution of tasks.

+### Memory Management

+The [Memory Management](./memory_management.md) document provides detailed information about the memory management system in OpenManus, which is responsible for storing and retrieving conversation history and agent state.

+### Context Management

+The [Context Management](./context_management.md) document provides detailed information about the context management system in OpenManus, which is responsible for managing the context window for language model interactions and browser contexts for web interactions.

 ### Configuration System